madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

 maybe_prime[1] = 0;  // Not prime
 {% endhighlight %}

 The implementation of the sieve is now quite straighforward.
-We only need to know how to create an integer object that python can use, and how to add these to our python list.
+We only need to know how to create a python integer object, and how to add these to our (initially empty) python list.
 These tasks are accomplished with the python api functions `PyLong_FromLong` and `PyList_Append`, which are well documented in the C api references for [python long integers](https://docs.python.org/3.5/c-api/long.html) and [python lists](https://docs.python.org/3.5/c-api/list.html).
 Making use of these functions, it's easy to translate our sieving algorithm into C

 {% highlight c %}
 /* Sieve. */